kashefy/elm/README.md

-Getting your SEM build up and running.
+The SEM framework

-A C++ implementation of Spike-based Expectation Maximization (SEM), a biologically inspired model, for object detection and recognition.
+This started off as a a C++ implementation of a Spike-based Expectation Maximization (SEM) model, a biologically inspired model for object detection and recognition.
+It then grew into a more generic framework to support experimenting with as many models as possible, providing an interface for adding custom algorithms and methods.
+How ever said coding in C++ couldn't be done as smoothly as scripting languages?

 # Background #